man-schu/jsrecorder/README.md

 Find the application here: https://man-schu.github.io/jsrecorder/

 It even works without a webserver.
-So, if you do not trust the github website, the best is to copy the whole  folder "recorder" to another place on your local PC and then just double click on index.html.
-However, if you have a look at the file types it is using, it is obvious that it is all running only on the local PC.
-Nothing is being stored on a server.
+So, if you do not trust the Github website, the best is to copy the whole  folder "recorder" to another place on your local PC and then just double click on index.html.
+If you have a look at the file types it is using, it becomes obvious that it is all running only on the local PC within the browser environment.

 Use cases are: